solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 ![The picture shows the initial Azure service list.]

-Azure runs on a common framework of backend resource services and every action that is taken in the Azure portal translates into a call to a set of backend APIs developed by the respective engineering team to read, create, modify, or delete resources.
+Azure runs on a common framework of backend resource services, and every action taken in the Azure portal translates into a call to a set of backend APIs developed by the respective engineering team to read, create, modify, or delete resources.

 ##### Azure Marketplace

-[Azure Marketplace][5] is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
-In Azure Marketplace it is possible to find, try, buy, and deploy the software and services needed to build new solutions and manage the cloud infrastructure.
-The catalog includes solutions for different industries and technical areas, free trials, and also consulting services from Microsoft partners.
+[Azure Marketplace][4] is an online store that contains thousands of IT software applications and services built by industry-leading technology companies.
+In Azure Marketplace, it is possible to find, try, buy, and deploy the software and services needed to build new solutions and manage the cloud infrastructure.
+The catalog includes solutions for different industries and technical areas, free trials, and consulting services from Microsoft partners.

 ![The picture shows an example of Azure Marketplace search results.]

 ##### Evolving

-Moving workloads to Azure alleviates some of the administrative burdens, but not all.
-Even though there is no need to worry about the data center, there is still responsibility for how services are being configured and the access teams, users, and applications are authorized with to those resources.
+Moving workloads to Azure alleviates some administrative burdens, but not all.
+Even though there is no need to worry about the data center, there is still a responsibility for service configuration and user access.
+Applications will need resource authorization.

-By using the existing command-line tools and REST APIs, it is possible to build custom tools to automate and report on resource configurations that do not meet any organizational requirements that are required.
+Using the existing command-line tools and REST APIs, it is possible to build custom tools to automate and report resource configurations that do not meet organizational requirements.

 #### Azure PowerShell and CLI